duckbat/finance-track-24/README.md

 # GraphQL Media Sharing App
-<del>Share your spendings with your friends and let them see how fast your money dissapears :D</del>
 - Media Sharing app with borrowed server side from Metropolia UAS teachers

 ## Link for the project (Works only on Metropolia servers / VPN)